vishanth10/vishanth/_pages/about.md

  <!-- worked across various domains in Machine Learning including Natural Language Processing, Reinforement Learning, Continual Learning, and Adversarial ML.
 Through multiple internships and projects, I've developed a deep understanding of various AI/ML concepts and tools.  -->

-**I'm actively looking for summer 2024 opportunities and fulltime opportunities in Data Science ML/AI starting December 2024**.
+***I'm actively looking for summer 2024 opportunities and fulltime opportunities in Data Science & ML/AI starting from December 2024***.

-Excited to connect with you guys.
+Love to connect with you guys ❤️😊.